Skip to main content

 BeaverTails

-A hand-stretched pastry resembling a beaver's tail, fried and topped with various sweet ingredients like cinnamon sugar, chocolate hazelnut spread, or maple butter - a popular treat at winter festivals.
+A hand-stretched pastry shaped to look like a beaver's tail, deep-fried and topped with cinnamon sugar, chocolate hazelnut spread, or maple butter.
+You'll see them at winter festivals everywhere.

 Allergens: